noodles-1/function-frontend/README.md

 ## Description

 The program features the exchange of USD to Ethereum and vice versa.
-The `depositFromUsd()` function accepts an amount as parameter and deposits it to the account's current Ethereum balance.
-The `withdrawToUsd()` function accepts an amount as input and withdraws from the account's Ethereum balance to USD.
+The `getBalance()` function returns the current Ethereum balance of the account.
+The `getBooks()` functions retuns an array of the books existing in the storage.
+The `deposit()` function allows the user to deposit Ethereum on the account.
+The `addBook()` function allows the user to regsiter or add a new book to the storage.
+The `purchaseBook()` function lets the user to purchase a book.

 ## Getting Started